College Code: SC

 Courses for which a withdrawal is approved receive a grade of 'W'.

-Students are responsible for all courses in which they remain officially enrolled once the drop period has ended.
+Students are responsible for all courses in which they remain officially enrolled once the unrestricted withdrawal period has ended.
 Please review the applicable academic calendar for pertinent dates.

 Instructors do not have the authority to withdraw students from classes.
 Withdrawals require the approval of the college's associate dean for student affairs, are typically allowed only for full semesters at a time (all enrolled courses), and are only permitted for non-academic reasons.
 Withdrawals cannot be approved for academic reasons.
 When submitting a withdrawal request, students must provide verifiable, third-party documentation for the reason for the withdrawal.
 Requests for withdrawals should be submitted as early in the semester as possible, and never after the last day of classes.